Kevi Luper

-Kevi Lee Luper (born July 6, 1990) is an American women's college basketball player at Oral Roberts University.
+Kevi Lee Luper (born July 6, 1990) is an American women's basketball player, who starred at the collegiate level for Oral Roberts University.
 Luper was born in Tahlequah, Oklahoma.
-She graduated from Adair High School.
-She led the NCAA Division I in points and steals in season 2010–11.
+She is a citizen of the Cherokee Nation.
+Luper graduated from Adair High School.
+She was the first ever woman to lead the NCAA Division I in both points and steals during the 2010–11 season.
+In 2019, Oral Roberts retired Luper's jersey number and inducted her into the school's Hall of Fame.

 She competed for the United States women's national basketball team at the 2011 Pan American Games.